 - Bypassing anti-debugs, anti-vm and basic obfuscations

-- More on tools scripting (IDA and debuggers)
+- More on tools scripting (Frida and debuggers)

-- Option 3 (Deobfuscation / protected binaries analysis): – Binaries/functions rebuilding – Understand and bypass common obfuscation techniques – First steps with virtual machines
+Deobfuscation / protected binaries analysis including: – Binaries/functions rebuilding – Understand and bypass common obfuscation techniques